Pouring liquid into a cup. That’s what we’re going to talk about today.

 What's the Standard Fortified Wine Pour?

-Fortified wines like port and sherry have standard pours of around 3 ounces.
+Fortified wines like port (see: port wine history) and sherry have standard pours of around 3 ounces.
 Clocking it at around 20% ABV, they're higher in alcohol than regular, non-fortified wine, and enjoyed accordingly.

 And That's the Standard Wine Pour

-The proper wine pour differs from types of wine but not among glassware.
+The average wine pour differs from types of wine but not among glassware.
 If you're drinking regular wine, it's 5 ounces.
 Fortified wine?
 3 ounces.
 Wine tastings?
 3 ounces.
 And dessert wine, 2 ounces.
 You should also look into gluten free wine brands for all of these.

-Training bar and restaurant staff on standard liquor pours can benefit your bar's pour cost in a big way, especially when your wine menu or digital wine list includes wine by the glass.
+A server training manual on standard wine pours and standard liquor pours can benefit your bar's pour cost in a big way, especially when your wine menu or digital wine list includes wine by the glass.
 It's the same benefit a standardized recipe brings in the kitchen.
 Overpouring with a bottle at tableside is primarily irritating to the guests.
 Some guests may not want more than a serving of wine, and pouring too much too early can prevent the 5th wine-drinking guest from getting a full serving.
 When it comes to other types of alcohol, you'll also want to know how many ounces in a pint.
 All of this will come in handy with all sorts of liquor learning, including how to get a liquor license.

-But by stemming overpouring and decreasing variance, you'll be selling almost all of what you use.
+But by stemming over-pouring and decreasing variance, you'll be selling almost all of what you use.
 Very little will slip through the cracks.
 A good inventory turnover ratio like that is how your profit margin goes up.
 An easy way to determine your variance and identify opportunities to decrease it is using a variance report, like the one BinWise Pro comes with.
 After taking inventory, BinWise Pro—an industry-leading bar inventory software—quickly and accurately creates a suite of reports to help boost profits.
 Among them, a variance report.
 And hopefully, if you're using a report like that, you'll see your variance steadily going down as you train your staff up on the standard wine pour.
 You don't want to find out the hard way can wine go bad.